-Δ · EVV data will be used by the State and MCOs to validate claims and ensure Medicaid beneficial A: EVV data will be used by the State and MCOs to Validate claims and ensure Medicaid beneficial receiving the services they are authorized to receive.
-Data will also be used for reporting purporting centers for Medicare & Medicaid Services (CMS) as required by the CMS EVV certification produced b ses to

 Q: 11.
+Please confirm how EVV data may/will be used by the State, DMMA, and managed care organizations (MCOs).
+A: EVV data will be used by the State and MCOs to validate claims and ensure Medicaid beneficiaries are receiving the services they are authorized to receive.
+Data will also be used for reporting purposes to Centers for Medicare & Medicaid Services (CMS) as required by the CMS EVV certification process.

+Q: 12.
 Does the mobile application include map functionality to get directions, e.g., to the individual's home?
 A: No, this functionality is not available through the Sandata application.
 State-issued devices will include the Sandata application and 911 capabilities only.

-Q: 12.
+Q: 13.
 What is considered a qualified EVV visit for DMMA and MCOs?
 A: Qualified EVV visits are those visits for the services identified by DMMA as being subject to EVV.
 The list of services subject to EVV can be found on the DMMA website.
-Public Information &amp; Statistics - Delaware Health and Social Services - State of Delaware
+Public Information & Statistics - Delaware Health and Social Services - State of Delaware

-Q: 13.
+Q: 14.
 What impact, if any, to claims payments will a missed clock-in, a missed clock-out, or a no signature error have with DMMA and MCOs?
 Will claims submitted without a matching EVV visit be paid?
-A: Prior to April 1, 2025, claims will continue to be paid as they are today.
-Prior to this date if a claim for a service subject to EVV cannot be matched to a visit, the State and the MCOs will provide education and technical assistance to the provider.
-Beginning April 1, 2025, the State and all MCOs will institute a hard edit in the claims systems.
-This means that when a claim for a service subject to EVV is submitted, before it is paid, there will be a check for a corresponding visit, and if no visit is present the claim will be denied.
+A: At go-live, EVV visits will not be edited against claims.
+Claims will continue to be paid as they are today.
+Beginning in the spring of 2024 the State and the MCOs will use visit data as part of a post-payment review process.
+If the outcome of this process shows a claim for a service subject to EVV cannot be matched to a visit, the State and the MCOs will provide education and technical assistance to the provider.
+Beginning January 1, 2025, the State and all MCOs will institute a hard edit in the claims systems.
+This means that when a claim for a service subject to EVV is submitted, before it is paid, there will be a check for a corresponding visit, if no visit is present the claim will be denied.

-Q: 14.
+Q: 15.
 Will the State/provider still require timesheets for clients?
 A: No. Most states' EVV systems use global positioning systems (GPS) and/or landlines to capture the location of personal care services (PCS) and home health care services (HHCS).
 As an alternative, stakeholders proposed the use of web-based timesheets in which the time and location of service delivery is entered by the caregiver and authenticated by the beneficiary.
 However, web-based timesheets alone do not provide the State with auditable confirmation of the data entered by the provider and approved by the beneficiary.
 Consequently, such systems would not be sufficient for electronically verifying the six data elements required by section 1903(I) (5) (A) of the Act for PCS or HHCS services rendered during an in-home visit.

-Q: 15.
+Q: 16.
 Are web-based electronic timesheets with dual verification a permissible form of EVV?
 A: No. Web-based timesheets alone do not provide the State with auditable confirmation of the data entered by the provider and approved by the individual.
 Consequently, such systems would not be sufficient for electronically verifying the six data elements required by section 1903(I) (5) (A) of the Act for PCS or HHCS services rendered during an in-home visit.